Procedure: Work health and safety audit

 Conducting WHS audits

-- In conducting the audit, the auditor should observe and seek evidence from a representative sample of workers that the procedure is understood and properly implemented.
+- In conducting the audit, the auditor observes and seeks evidence from a representative sample of workers that the WHSMS procedure and its corresponding Handbook Chapters are understood and properly implemented.
 The audit must test the performance of the system, not the individuals.
-The auditor where possible may involve the HSRs.
+The auditor may involve the Health Safety Representatives (HSRs) in the interviews.

 Reporting of findings from a WHS audit

-- For a Tier 1 WHS audit, the auditor will record all findings into an approved Comcare WHS Audit Report template available from the Comcare website.
+- For a Tier 1 WHS audit, the auditor records all findings into an approved WHS Audit Report template from the third party the University engages.

-- For a Tier 2 and 3 WHS audit, the auditor will record all findings in a WHS audit report template available from the WEG website.
+- For a Tier 2 WHS audit, the auditor records all findings in Figtree.

-- The findings from a WHS audit can be classified as below:
+- The findings from a WHS audit are classified as below:

-- The auditor will provide the WHS audit report to the local area where the audit was conducted for review and to verify the findings.
-The area will then define the necessary corrective actions for any non-conformances as a minimum.
-The area is not obliged to commit to actions for observations and opportunities for improvements.
+- The Tier 2 internal auditor provides the WHS audit report to the local area where the audit was conducted for review and to verify the findings.
+The internal auditor also assigns corrective actions for any deficiencies (i.e. where a No is selected in audit questions or documents).

 Reporting WHS audit results

-- The Associate Director WEG will report the progress of the WHS audit program and the results of audits as per the WHS reporting, WHS communication and consultation and WHS management review procedures.
+- The Associate Director WEG reports the progress of the WHS audit program and the results of audits in accordance with WHSMS Handbook Chapter 4.5 Section 184.108.40.206 guidance and as per the WHS reporting, WHS communication and consultation and WHS management review procedures.

 Reviewing the effectiveness of the WHS audit program

-- The Associate Director WEG will review the effectiveness of the WHS audit program during and after the completion of each audit program cycle.
+- The Associate Director WEG reviews the effectiveness of the WHS audit program during and after the completion of each audit program cycle.
 The key measures of effectiveness are:

 - completed audits vs planned audits;